phaupt/atclient/README.md

 * Auto detect the SIM terminal (USB port)
 * Configuration of the radio access technology (4G/3G/2G)
 * Observe incoming text SMS activity in the application log
-* Write watchdog file upon every successful AT communication
+* Write watchdog file for communication health and optional STK activity health

 ## What you will need